 The minimum fee of £12 for cars has been held for the fifth year.
 This year, we hope to have a number of autojumble stands.

 Your ticket will display your vehicle’s registration number.
-If you need to come in a substitute vehicle it must be 26 years old or older except in the case of motor cycles and scooters.
-You must provide full details, including registration number, in advance, by emailing firstname.lastname@example.org or by writing to Classics on the Common, 67 High Street, Harpenden AL5 2SL or, from 20 July, by ringing 07986 067842.
+If you need to come in a substitute vehicle it must be 25 years old or older except in the case of motor cycles and scooters.
+You must provide full details, including registration number, in advance, by emailing firstname.lastname@example.org or by writing to Classics on the Common, 67 High Street, Harpenden AL5 2SL.
 DO NOT alter the registration number on your ticket.
 If a substitute vehicle doesn’t meet the minimum age requirement a spectator car park must be used.

-We have had a long tradition of admitting a small number of modern ‘exotic’ cars and last year there was a great deal of interest in the Tesla.
-Spectators’ enthusiasm for the inclusion of these cars leads us to maintain this tradition.
-The decision as to whether or not a car qualifies as an ‘exotic’ rests with the event organisers but will include such marques as Ferarri, Aston Martin and Bugatti.
+We have had a long tradition of admitting a small number of modern ‘super cars’.
+Spectators’ enthusiasm for the inclusion of these cars leads us to retain this.
+The decision as to whether or not a car qualifies as a ‘super car’ rests with the event organisers but will include such marques as Ferarri, Aston Martin and Bugatti.

 A free souvenir plaque will be available at the Control Point for exhibitors on a first come, first served basis.
 But you must produce your entry ticket.